Skip To Main Content

 About

-Bayhill High School serves students with learning differences who are entering grades 9 – 12.
-Eligible students have an average to above average intelligence, yet struggle to excel in a traditional classroom or school setting due to a learning difference or a need for a small, personalized setting.
+Bayhill High School serves students with learning differences who are entering grades 7 – 12.
+Eligible students have average to above-average intelligence, yet struggle to excel in a traditional classroom or school setting due to a learning difference or a need for a small, personalized setting.
 Bayhill accepts students who can benefit from our unique approach to teaching students who thrive when given personalized instruction in a supportive environment.

 Bayhill students often have learning disabilities, including the following:

-Specific Learning Disability: This means that the student does not achieve commensurate with his or her age and learning ability levels.
+Specific Learning Disability is when a student does not achieve commensurate with his or her age and intellectual ability.
 In most cases, a significant discrepancy between academic achievement and intellectual abilities exists in one or more of the following areas:

 • Reading: word reading, comprehension, and/or fluency